-ER/Studio is a visual modeling application used for platform-independent, logical data architecture analysis and design in addition to platform-specific physical database design and construction.
+ER/Studio Data Architect, previously known as ER/Studio, is a visual modeling application used for platform-independent, logical data architecture analysis and design in addition to platform-specific physical database design and construction.
 Its powerful, multi-level design environment addresses the everyday needs of database administrators, developers, and data architects who build and maintain large, complex database applications and strive to consolidate, report, and re-use metadata across the enterprise.

-ER/Studio's progressive interface and simplicity have been designed to effectively address the ease-of-use issues that have plagued data modeling and CASE tools for the past decade and more.
+The system's progressive interface and simplicity have been designed to effectively address the ease-of-use issues that have plagued data modeling and CASE tools for the past decade and more.
 The application equips you to create, understand, and manage the life-cycle of mission-critical database designs and business metadata within the enterprise.

 The product offers strong logical design capabilities.
 From one logical design you can spawn many physical designs.
-ER/Studio offers bidirectional model comparison and information synchronization.
+ER/Studio Data Architect (ER/Studio DA) offers bidirectional model comparison and information synchronization.
 It is rich and customizable.
 You can use Visual-Basic for Applications API for product customization.
-ER/Studio also offers powerful DDL reverse engineering and generation, metadata import and export capabilities, and sophisticated HTML and RTF-based documentation and reporting facilities.
+ER/Studio DA also offers powerful DDL reverse engineering and generation, metadata import and export capabilities, and sophisticated HTML and RTF-based documentation and reporting facilities.